 Our present City Clerk & Deputy City Clerk are esteemed members of the International Institute of Municipal Clerks (IIMC).
 This professional organization boasts over 10,000 members, and is comprised of City Clerks and Deputy City Clerks from the United States, Canada, and other countries.
 IIMC provides all City Clerks and their assistants with a variety of services and activities to assist them with the duties and responsibilities of their office.
 The official Mission and Purpose of the organization, as indicated in Article III of the Constitution of the International Institute of Municipal Clerks, is to prepare its membership to meet the challenge of the diverse roles of the Municipal Clerk by providing services and continuing professional development opportunities to benefit members and the governments they serve.

-Our present City Clerk is in the process of achieving Certified Municipal Clerk (CMC) status, and our Deputy City Clerk will soon enter this program.
+Our present City Clerk is in the process of achieving Certified Municipal Clerk (CMC) status, and our Deputy City Clerk is in the process of achieving Certified Municipal Clerk (CMC) status..
 The IIMC Certification Program is a nationally acclaimed award which has advanced the careers of countless clerks.
 The first Certified Municipal Clerk Program was initiated in 1969 by the membership of IIMC to recognize those Municipal Clerks who had achieved basic levels of professional competency.
 The CMC award is granted after an applicant has met specific requirements in education, experience and professional participation.
 The IIMC's central education mission is to provide and facilitate Municipal Clerk learning opportunities directed toward these ends and to the public good.

 Office of City Clerk